dataautomators/firstpromoter-affiliate-monitor/README.md

 POST /api/webhook
 ```

-This endpoint is used by Clerk to send webhooks when a user is created, updated or deleted.
+This endpoint is used by Clerk to send webhooks when a user is created, updated, or deleted.

+## Sample Outputs

-### Sample Promoter output
+### Sample Promoter Output

 ```json
 {